ahkab/ahkab/doc/misc/A-Good-Idea.rst

 The ``ahkab`` circuit simulator is an experiment.

-We have no expectation that our proof-of-concept, sometimes buggy, small circuit simulation tool will be replacing or stealing users from any of the mainstream circuit simulators: they are mainstream for good reasons and they very much deserve the praise and money we pay.
+We have no expectation that our proof-of-concept, sometimes buggy, small circuit simulation tool will be replacing the mainstream circuit simulators: they are mainstream for good reasons and they very much deserve the praise and money we pay.
 It would be foolish to think otherwise.

 1. Peek under the hood
 ''''''''''''''''''''''